Katie O'Brien: 2009

-O'Brien began her grass court season as the No. 5 seed in a $50k in Nottingham but she was beaten in the second round by Naomi Cavaday, 6–2, 6–3.
-She was then given a wildcard into the main draw of the Aegon Classic where she was drawn to face fellow British wild card, Melanie South.
+O'Brien began her grass-court season as the No. 5 seed in a $50k in Nottingham but she was beaten in the second round by Naomi Cavaday, 6–2, 6–3.
+She was then given a wildcard into the main draw of the Birmingham Classic where she was drawn to face fellow British wildcard entrant, Melanie South.
 O'Brien eventually lost in three sets, 6–4, 1–6, 7–6.
-Immediately following this she went on to fall in the second round of qualifying for the Aegon International to the world No. 46, Ekaterina Makarova, 4–6, 2–6.
+Immediately following this she went on to fall in the second round of qualifying for the Eastbourne International to the world No. 46, Ekaterina Makarova, 4–6, 2–6.
 Another wildcard then granted O'Brien entry to the main draw of Wimbledon where she lost, 2–6, 7–5, 4–6, in round one to world No. 35, Iveta Benešová.
 After Wimbledon, a number of first and second round defeats followed before O'Brien reached the final of another $25k in July.
 She was beaten in the final by fellow Brit Georgie Stoop.
 In August, O'Brien was the No. 3 seed in the qualifying tournament for the US Open but she was stopped in round two of qualifying by lower-ranked Anna Tatishvili.
 In late September, she reached the final of a $75k in Shrewsbury as the sixth seed where she came up against fellow Brit and fifth seed Elena Baltacha.
 O'Brien lost in three sets, 3–6, 6–4, 3–6, but this result was enough to move both finalists into the top 100 for the first time in their careers.
-Over the course of her final few tournaments of the year, O'Brien reached another $100k semifinal as well as the second round of the HP Open where she was swept aside 6–0, 6–1 by top seed Caroline Wozniacki.
+Over the course of her final few tournaments of the year, O'Brien reached another $100k semifinal as well as the second round of the Japan Open where she was swept aside 6–0, 6–1 by top seed Caroline Wozniacki.
 She finished the year inside the top 100 with a ranking of world No. 90.

 2010

-O'Brien started 2010 by attempting to qualify for the WTA ASB Classic in Auckland but lost her opening match 1–6, 5–7 to Canadian Valérie Tétreault.
+O'Brien started 2010 by attempting to qualify for the Auckland Classic but lost her opening match 1–6, 5–7 to Canadian Valérie Tétreault.
 She moved onto the WTA Premier event in Sydney and lost 3–6, 3–6 to Anastasia Rodionova in the first round of qualifying.
 On 11 January O'Brien, achieved a new career-high ranking of 87.
-Playing in the main draw of the Australian Open for the second successive year, O'Brien defeated Austrian Patricia Mayr 6–3, 6–3 in the opening round for her second career-victory in a Grand Slam.
-In the second round, O'Brien faced the eighth seed and former world number one, Jelena Janković, and put in a spirited performance but went down 2–6, 2–6.
+Playing in the main draw of the Australian Open for the second successive year, O'Brien defeated Austrian Patricia Mayr 6–3, 6–3 in the opening round for her second career-victory in a major.
+In the second round, O'Brien faced the eighth seed and former world No. 1, Jelena Janković, and put in a spirited performance but went down 2–6, 2–6.
 O'Brien is expected to move to a new career-high ranking after the Australian Open.